Online Master’s Degrees in Addiction Counseling

 Typical Admissions Requirements for Online Master’s Degrees in Addiction Counseling

 An online master’s degree in addiction counseling offers flexibility for today’s modern students who are also likely already working and juggling family responsibilities.
-Online programs allow students to complete coursework during evenings and weekends on a more personalized schedule, giving them time for other responsibilities.
+Online programs allow students to complete coursework during evenings and weekends on a more personalized schedule, giving them time to focus on schooling in between for other responsibilities.

 The requirements to become a licensed or certified addiction counselor can vary significantly from state to state.
 Typically, candidates hold at least a bachelor’s degree to work in this field.
 Some states may qualify substance abuse counselors with an associate’s degree in chemical dependency, counseling, psychology, social work, or another related field.
 However, earning a higher degree, including a master’s degree, can greatly shorten the path to licensure.

 If the individual has only an associate’s or bachelor’s degree, that individual must have many hours of on-the-job clinical experience.
-In Pennsylvania, an associate’s degree holder is expected to have 3,640 hours (two years) of experience.
-A bachelor’s degree holder is expected to have 1,820 hours of experience.
+In Pennsylvania, a bachelor’s degree in a behavioral science field with clinical application is required, and individuals are expected to have logged at least 4,000 hours of experience over two years in professional supervised employment.
 Students typically earn these hours of experience throughout doing their practicums and internships during their master’s degree.

 The Association for Addiction Professionals offers voluntary national certification for substance use professionals.
-Students who wish to become a Nationally Certified Addiction Counselor I (NCAC I), who have only a high school diploma, must have at least three years full-time or 6,000 hours of supervised experience as a substance use disorder or addiction counselor.
+Students who wish to become a Nationally Certified Addiction Counselor I (NCAC I), who have only a high school diploma must have at least three years full-time or 6,000 hours of supervised experience as a substance use disorder or addiction counselor.
+However, some states have counselor certifications requiring fewer supervised work hours.
 NCAC II certifications are given only to students with a bachelor’s degree.
 A MAC, or Master Addiction Counselor, is only available to students who have completed a master’s degree.

 Admission to a master’s program requires that a student have a bachelor’s degree.
 While many schools do not have a requirement on the type of bachelor’s degree, it is often an advantage for a student to have a counseling or counseling-related bachelor’s degree, such as psychology, sociology, or even education.
 As each state is different, students should determine the requirements for licensure in the state or states they would like to practice in the future.